-MyMedR (Malaysian Medical Repository) is an open access collection of Malaysian health and biomedical research.
+MyMedR (Malaysian Medical Repository) is an open-access collection of Malaysian health and biomedical research.
 The materials are imported from PubMed and MyJurnal.
 We gratefully acknowledge the permission to reuse the materials from the National Library of Medicine of the United States and the Malaysian Citation Centre.
-This project is funded by Academy of Family Physicians of Malaysia.
-The project team members are: CL Teng, CJ Ng, EM Khoo, Mastura Ismail, Abrizah Abdullah, TK Chiew, Thanaletchumi Dharmalingam.
+This project is funded by the Academy of Family Physicians of Malaysia.
+The project team members are CL Teng, CJ Ng, EM Khoo, Mastura Ismail, Abrizah Abdullah, TK Chiew, and Thanaletchumi Dharmalingam.

 To get started, use the form above to search for publications.

 METHODS: We conducted a worldwide survey among physicians, who are actively involved in Ophthalmology-related education, between 3 and 14 April 2020.
 The expert survey, developed on the basis of literature search and focus group discussions, comprised 23 questions addressing the use of e-learning in Ophthalmology during the COVID-19 pandemic.

 RESULTS: A total of 321 participants from both academic and non-academic institutions worldwide, with variable practice experience and expertise, completed the survey.
 Before the pandemic, the majority of participants used traditional training modalities, including lectures, grand rounds and journal clubs, and 48% did not use any e-learning.
 There was a statistically significant increase in the use of all e-learning alternatives during the pandemic (p

 METHODS: A cross-sectional study was conducted among 295 medical doctors and staff nurses from June to December 2015.
 Simple random sampling was applied.
 The data were collected using a self-administered questionnaire and analyzed using IBM SPSS ver.
 22.0 (IBM Corp., Armonk, NY, USA).
 Descriptive statistics and logistic regression analysis were performed.